OpenEvalProject/evals/manuscripts/elife-93694/v1/manuscript.md

 To ensure a fair and balanced assessment of the accuracy of SDMs built from Traditional survey data (0% Biome data) and Biome + Traditional data (50% Biome data), we compiled a test dataset that embodies characteristics intermediate between these two datasets.
 This composite test dataset encompasses 25% Biome data and 75% Traditional data, effectively bridging the differences between the two original datasets and providing a comprehensive basis for evaluating SDM accuracy.

 Due to the presence of invalid records, Biome records were used as test data only when multiple users recorded the same species within an identical 1 km grid cell.
 Although Biome data may include invalid records (i.e. non-wild individuals or misidentification), if multiple users recorded the same species at the same place, any one of the records from the place is likely to be valid.
-As we know the fraction of valid records within the Biome dataset in each taxon (see Results), we can calculate the probability of the true presence in a given location as follows, by assuming that records made by different users were independent:ptp=1−(1−pvalid)nusers
+As we know the fraction of valid records within the Biome dataset in each taxon (see Results), we can calculate the probability of the true presence in a given location as follows, by assuming that records made by different users were independent:

+$$
+p_{tp}=1−(1−p_{valid})^{n_{users}}
+$$

-The probability of valid records at a given taxon is shown as pvalid , and the number of users reported given species at the place is indicated as nusers .
-If ptp exceeds 99%, we deemed that the species occurred in the location.
+The probability of valid records at a given taxon is shown as $p_{valid}$ , and the number of users reported given species at the place is indicated as $n_{users}$ .
+If $p_{tp}$ exceeds 99%, we deemed that the species occurred in the location.

 To reduce spatial sampling bias, we downsampled a dataset within Traditional survey data, NCRE with massive records from freshwaters, to match the number of records from the remaining Traditional survey data.
 This procedure is applied to all test datasets in both the main analysis and preliminary analyses documented in Figure 3—figure supplement 1 and Appendix 1.

 BI was used to measure model performance because it was designed to evaluate presence-only SDMs (Hirzel et al., 2006).
 In short, BI measures the correlation between estimated habitat preference and the frequency of actual presence, and ranges from –1 to 1.
 A high BI indicates high SDM accuracy that presence data points tend to be located in grids with higher habitat suitability values.
 To reliably calculate BI, at least 50 occurrences should be needed in test data (Hirzel et al., 2006).
 Thus, we used 132 species that have more than 50 occurrences in test data for calculating BI (Supplementary file 3).

-## Examining influences of blending Biome data on SDM accuracy
+### Examining influences of blending Biome data on SDM accuracy

 Given that the accuracy of SDMs is affected by the amount and quality of data (Araújo et al., 2019; Erickson and Smith, 2023; Stockwell and Peterson, 2002), blending Biome data in SDMs may affect the model performances in two possible ways: by increasing the overall amount of data and/or by introducing data with different information than the original data.
 We analysed to distinguish between these effects.
 We prepared two different datasets: ‘Traditional survey data’ and ‘Biome + Traditional data’.
 Then, we separately trained SDMs using these two datasets.
 We further varied the data size by performing random downsampling, ranging from a minimum of 20 to a maximum of 20,000 records, in order to evaluate its impact on the model.
 As for the ‘Biome + Traditional data’ category, the proportion of Biome data was kept at 50%.
 For each condition, we conducted three iterations of training and testing to reduce the impact of random sampling stochasticity.
 Because the modelling was performed for each species, we obtained BI for each species, amount of records, and dataset (i.e. two datasets consisted of 132 species, each with a maximum of 123 conditions for the amount of records, and the models were replicated three times, resulting in a total of 12,351 individual model runs).